Libya's ruling council hands over power to new assembly

 SECURITY PROBLEMS

-Getting a grip on security in an often anarchic post-Gaddafi Libya will be the priority for the country's new rulers, Deputy Prime Minister Mustafa Abu Shagour said earlier.
+Getting a grip on security in an often anarchic post-Gaddafi Libya will be the priority for the country's new rulers, Deputy Prime Minister Mustafa Abu Shagour earlier told Reuters.

 The run-up to the transition has been overshadowed by several violent incidents in the past week that have shown the country's precarious stability.